zmalik/dcos-kafka-service/docs/JMX.md

 Enabling secure JMX for Kafka package

-To enable the secure JMX we need to add the next options in the configuration of the package:
+To enable the secure JMX we need to add the following options in the configuration of the package:

 ```
 "service": {